 This study aims to examine and analyze whether earnings smoothing, investment, and return on asset affect the earnings aggresiveness.
 The method used in this study is panel regression analysis.
 The sample used in the study was 500 observations in Indonesia using data from manufacturing companies for the period 2013-2017.
 Earnings aggressiveness is measured by the scala of accrual.
 Earning smoothing is measured by the ratio between earnings variability and cash flow variability.
 Investment is measured by market value divided by book value of equity.
 Return on asset is measured by net income divided by total company assets.
 Sample of companies in Indonesia.
 The results of the model show that earnings smoothing has a significant positive effect on the earnings aggressiveness.
 Return on asset has a significant negative effect on earnings aggressiveness.
+The research implies that the effect of earnings smoothing and return on asset affect the earnings aggresiveness.
 In making investment decisions, investors must evaluate the quality of earnings reporting, related to whether there are earnings aggresiveness.
 The role of the regulator is needed for monitoring earnings reporting.
 Earnings quality will reduce risk, so that the company performance to be optimal and increase profitability.